 These techniques can give you better control over your symptoms so that you can be as active as possible.
-They may also lead to fewer times when you feel exhausted and have so little energy that you can't do anything at all.
+They may also lead to fewer times when you feel so ill that you can't do anything at all.
 This worsening of symptoms is called post-exertional malaise.
 People who have ME/CFS often call it a "crash."

 What is your energy envelope?

 You can think of the amount of energy you have to spend in a day as your "energy envelope."
 You stay within your energy envelope when you use about the same amount of energy as you have in a day—not more and not less.